baleada/docs/assets/markdown/logic/api-design.md

 Subclass constructors
 </ProseHeading>

 Subclass constructors accept only one parameter: the piece of state whose prototype will be extended by the subclass.
-Given this parameter, the subclass will **always** return an object that is an instance of the prototype it's extending.
+Given this parameter, the subclass will **always** return an object that is a child of the prototype it's extending.

 <ProseCodeblock>